windley/CS462-Event-Edition/labs/Lab5.md

 0. A unique *origin ID*.
 Use a UUID.
 You'll need a UUID library for whatever language you're using.
 If no UUID library is available, you can make do with a long random number for this lab, although that would not be a good solution in a production system.
 1. A *sequence number* that distinguishes successive messages from a given origin.
 Each chat node will assign sequence numbers to chat messages consecutively starting with 0.

+We'll separate the two parts with a colon, so a complete message ID might look like this:

+    ABCD-1234-ABCD-1234-ABCD-1234:5

 Message IDs made in this way make it easy for peers to compare notes on which messages from which other peers they have or have not yet received.
 For example, if A has seen messages originating from C up to sequence number 5, and compares notes with B who has seen C's messages only up to sequence number 3, then A knows that it should propagate C's messages 4 and 5 to B.

 There are two kinds of messages: